'It was going to get worse': Toronto city councillor helps restrain passenger on flight

 When the plane landed in Orlando, Thompson said authorities came aboard and escorted the man off the aircraft.

-In a video obtained by CTV News, passengers can be seen clapping and cheering as the man is led off the plane by authorities.
+In a video obtained by CTV News, passengers can be seen clapping and cheering as the man is led off the plane by officials.

-Brandon Michael Courneyea was arrested by federal agents and faces several charges.
-It’s not clear whether he has a lawyer.
+Pujot-Nelson said the man didn’t go “willingly” and he had to be carried off the plane by his arms and legs.
+She said the experience has made her frightened to travel by plane again.

+“I’m not sure I’ll ever fly again,” Pujot-Nelson said.
+“It was pretty scary.”

 With files from CTV Toronto, CP24 and The Canadian Press